gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.4.1 / 13.07.2016 =
  * Fix of horizontal table scroll for iPhone and Android
- * Fix jquery-ui theme conflict
+ * Fix jquery-UI theme conflict
- * Fix of data table styles for admin area to prevent overriding them by third party styles
+ * Fix of data table styles for admin area to prevent overriding them by third-party styles

 = 1.4.0 / 22.06.2016 =
  * Add Welcome page and Step-by-Step tutorial
- * Add notice to the Add new table dialog
+ * Add a notice to the Add new table dialog
  * Show license activation errors - if there are some
  * Avoid disabling PRO modules even if license - expired
- * Move the Settings item under the License item in admin menu
+ * Move the Settings item under the License item in the admin menu
  * Hide data table until it will be loaded completely
- * Add the displaying of spinner loader before the displaying of table on frontend
+ * Add the displaying of spinner loader before the displaying of the table on the frontend
- * Add using of the table name as the name of export file
+ * Add using of the table name as the name of the export file
  * Update the generating of URL to the module location
- * Fix of displaying html if Paragraph mode is enabled
+ * Fix of displaying HTML if Paragraph mode is enabled
  * Fix of sorting the table's columns
  * Fix of displaying the table pagination buttons and some other styles of table

 = 1.3.9 / 17.05.2016 =
  * Add Paragraph mode
- * Add replacing "`=" to "=" on frontend to display formulas as text
+ * Add replacing "`=" to "=" on the frontend to display formulas as text
- * Add natural sorting to data tables columns if Sorting options is enabled
+ * Add natural sorting to data tables columns if Sorting options are enabled
- * Fix of displaying the db version on Overview tab
+ * Fix of displaying the DB version on the Overview tab
  * Fix of standard responsive mode on iOS
  * Fix of colors issue for frontend export
  * Minor issues fix